handsontable/handsontable/.github/ISSUE_TEMPLATE/angular-handsontable.md

 ---
-name: @handsontable/angular
+name: "@handsontable/angular"
 about: Issues regarding the Angular wrapper for Handsontable.
-title: ''
+title: ""
-labels: 'angular'
+labels: "angular"
-assignees: ''
+assignees: ""

 ---